 While glycerin is typically best used in the hair when the air is moderately humid as it will pull moisture from the air into your hair, it can also be used in small amounts to add slip to your conditioner.
 The very consistency of glycerin is slippery and since you’ll be rinsing your conditioner out (thoroughly), there’s no risk of the presence of glycerin pulling moisture from your hair during lower environmental temperatures.

 5. DIY It with Guar Gum

 What I noticed however is that, the guar gum adds tons of slip to this DIY hair conditioner.
 So, while it’s typically more common to use it when DIYing, you can certainly add a little to a commercial conditioner for a little more slip.
 Just be careful not to put too much (especially if your conditioner is already pretty thick).
 Guar gum thickens liquid based products pretty rapidly.

-6: Make it Sweet
+6. Make it Sweet

 With honey or agave that is!
 Both honey and agave are natural humectants which will not only boost your conditioner’s ability to moisturize your hair.
 They both have tons of slip to add to your conditioner.

 There you have it.
-Easy ways to fix upon or improve your conditioner so that it has more slip for you to work it through your hair (especially, if you plan to detangle your hair with it).
+Easy ways for how to add slip to your conditioner so that it is much easier to work it through your hair.
+Epecially, , if you plan to detangle your hair with it.
 No more tossing a perfectly good bottle of hair conditioner.
 You spent money on that!

 Use one of these hair conditioner hacks for adding slip to your conditioner for just a few cents per use.
 These hacks will improve your hair care routine when you need them.